 You can also get a great overview of the city by strolling along the Rose Fitzgerald Kennedy Greenway, a one-mile stretch through Chinatown, the Financial District, and the North End.
 The Greenway contains several parks and goes past Boston Harbor, where you can enjoy a cruise or watch from the Harborwalk.

-You can also find hikes and nature reservations near the city, and Boston is one of the best foodie day trips from NYC, so leave room for lobster rolls, clam chowder, and Boston Cream Pie!
+You can also find hikes and nature reservations near the city, and leave room for lobster rolls, clam chowder, and Boston Cream Pie since there is nothing better than a day trip from NYC to Boston!

 9. Jersey shore, a fun summer daytrip from NYC for families